 Price-to-earnings (P/E) ratio

-The price-to-earnings ratio (also called PE multiple or P/E ratio) is a financial tool that investors on financial markets use to estimate the valuation of a company.
+The price-earnings ratio (also called PE multiple or P/E) is a financial ratio that investors on financial markets use to estimate the valuation of a company.

-As an example, it can be used by someone who is looking to invest in a business in a given sector but is still deciding between competitors.
-The P/E ratio shows what people are willing to pay for a share in a business and compares that with other companies in the sector.
+As an example, it can be used by someone who is looking to invest in a public company in a given sector but is still deciding between competitors.
+The price-to-earnings ratio makes it possible to:

-Dimitri Joël Nana, Director, Portfolio Risk at BDC, explains what the P/E ratio is and how it can help investors as well as company management wanting to see how they measure up against the competition.
+Dimitri Joël Nana is Director, Portfolio Risk at BDC.
+He explains what the P/E ratio is and how it can help investors as well as businesses who want to see how they measure up against the competition.

 What is the P/E ratio?

 The P/E ratio is used to assess the value given to a company by investors.
-“In other words, the P/E ratio determines how much you are willing to pay on financial markets to acquire a share of a company,” says Nana.
+“In other words, the P/E ratio determines how much you are able to pay on financial markets to acquire a share of the company,” says Nana.

 Because even if two companies have the same net income, that does not mean they are valued in the same way on financial markets.
-“The P/E ratio could reveal a two-to-one difference between these two companies, so you have to look at the underlying reasons before deciding where to invest,” he says.
+“The P/E ratio can be doubled between these two companies, so you have to look at the underlying reasons before deciding where to invest,” he says.

 P/E ratio formula